SketchUp for Solar PV Systems

 This course is ideal for students with prior solar design knowledge moving beyond residential solar designs.
 This course won’t teach you how to design solar PV systems.

 This course uses SketchUp Pro which can be downloaded for a free 30 day trial or purchased here.
 It is possible to complete this course without a SketchUp licence.
 However, we highly recommend that students have access to the SketchUp Pro or Studio full licence or trial version.
-This course is eligible for 15 CPD points with the Clean Energy Council (CEC) and 6 hours professional development with Engineers Australia
+This course is eligible for 6 hours professional development with Engineers Australia

 Endorsed by SketchUp on LinkedIn: